githubrobbi/Ultra-Fast-File-Search/README.md

 ### General Information

-The MAGIC behind this lightning fast search engine is reading the MTF (like a phonebook) of the disks.
+The MAGIC behind this lightning fast search engine is reading the MFT (like a phonebook) of the disks.

 Traditionally almost all file search tools / functions (e.g. os.walk in python) use this simple process:

 1. Ask the OS to find a file (or next one).
-2. The OS will go and get the MTF (the COMPLETE phonebook) and get the file info & attributes.
+2. The OS will go and get the MFT (the COMPLETE phonebook) and get the file info & attributes.
-3. This info (NOT the MTF) is passed on to the tool/function.
+3. This info (NOT the MFT) is passed on to the tool/function.
-4. Throw away the MTF (BTW. it has ALL the info for ALL the files and we just took ONE file info)
+4. Throw away the MFT (BTW. it has ALL the info for ALL the files and we just took ONE file info)
 5. Repeat for the NEXT file.

 I knew about this in principle, but never came across a tool that was able to do this as EFFICIENTLY as SwiftSearch (see below for more info).
 It can query all disks in parallel.
-Once a MTF is loaded ... it starts parsing the content to match your query ... this is in parallel to all the other processes too. ==> **LIGHTNING FAST !**
+Once a MFT is loaded ... it starts parsing the content to match your query ... this is in parallel to all the other processes too. ==> **LIGHTNING FAST !**

 ### Where is the source?
 Why BINARY only?